AdrianLThomas/altCrypt/README.md

 The library can be used in your own applications.
 Or you can use the command line utility to encrypt your files and directories manually.

-It currently only supports the full version of .NET (4.6) but a WinRT / Universal solution is in the pipeline.

 ## Sample Usage
 ```c#
     IFile file = new LocalFile(@"C:\temp\MyFile.txt");         //1.
 Select a file to be encrypted